jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Client must send cookie on every request, even w/ URLs that don't need authentication for access

 ## Token-based authentication
+- Tokens offer a second layer of security, and administrators have detailed control over each action and transaction.
 - Used to store the user's state on the client machine
-- The JSON Web Token (JWT) is an open standard that defines a way of securly transmitting info between a cliend and a server as a JSON object
+- The JSON Web Token (JWT) is an open standard that defines a way of securly transmitting info between a client and a server as a JSON object
 - Anatomy of JWT token: 3 parts searated by dots
 - Stateless, self contained object